bp-chat/bp/docs/protocol-v0.michel.md

 User can opt-out of being broadcasted at any time.
 The effect will not necessarily be immediate, though.
 [TODO]

+1. User chooses the option to cancel his broadcasting;
+2. Client sends the message `cancel-broadcast` to the server;
+    1. Client observes and acts upon `$SERVER_TIMEOUT`;
+3. Server sends message `cancel-broadcast:ok`;
+4. Client lets the user know the operation succeeded.

 ### Client - search broadcasted user

 Client can search for a user among the broadcasted ones.
 [TODO]